tkshirakawa/OpenCV_in_macOS/README.md

 ## About Files
 **OCV.mm / OCV.h**
 A wrapper class written in objective C++ (.mm file).
-They connect other objective C codes to OpenCV framework (opencv2.framework) written in C++11.
+They connect other objective C codes for macOS to OpenCV framework (opencv2.framework) written in C++11.

 **OCVImage.m / OCVImage.h**
 An objective C class to munipulate bitmap data for OpenCV based on macOS images (NSImage, CGImage and NSBitmapImageRep).
 If the bitmap is color data with multiple channels, the color order stored in this class is BGR (Blue-Green-Red), default in OpenCV.